whyvez/auth0-angular/examples/api-authentication/README.md

 * ASP.NET Web API Owin
 * Java Servlet

 > Notice that in both cases we are serving the static html/js files form the same domain.
 You can easily have two different domains, one hosting the static assets and another completely different hosting the API.
-In that case, make sure to configure CORS.
+In that case, make sure to configure CORS. (see example below)

 ### Running the example